jpvasco/GME_Cpp/DOCUMENTATION.md

 **3. Diffraction losses**

 `gme.cimw`<br/>
-If 1 computes the imaginary part of the frequency, and the eigenvectors are also computed by the eigensolver.
+If 1, the imaginary part of the frequency is computed and the eigenvectors are also obtained by the eigensolver.

 `gme.lstat_i` and `gme.lstat_f`<br/>
 Initial and final state to compute the imaginary part of the frequency.
 Values start from zero.